AtomMe/PHBS_BlockChain_2018/README.md

 ##### The logic of  appreciation

 I. Scarcity:
-The symbiotic system introduced the mainstream Internet applications, such as maxthon browser, users are basically in the million or more.
-The distribution of tokens will be speedy quick progress, and with the increasing difficulty of mining, free access to tokens will be reduced, thus prompting users to trade through the secondary market.
+Symbiotic system into the mainstream Internet applications, such as maxthon browser, users basically more than one million.
+Allocating tokens will quickly rapid progress, with increasing difficulty of mining, free access token will be reduced, thereby prompting the user to trade through the secondary market.
 Ii.
 Circulability:
 Speed, with increasing difficulty, free access to the token channel will be reduced, which prompted the user through the two level market transactions.
 Common students will also visit a variety of mainstream currency exchanges at home and abroad, to further enhance liquidity.
 III.
 Appreciation from ecosystem development: